 disableApplicabilityCSI-ReportConfig

+This information element is present only if the applicabilityConfigToAddModList-r19 is present, otherwise, it shall be absent.
 If present, the UE does not report the applicability for configured reportConfigId associated to a CSI-ReportConfig including configurationForBM-PredictionAndDataCollection with reportQuantity-r19 set to p-CRI-r19 or p-SSB-Index-r19 or p-CRI-RSRP-r19 or p-SSB-Index-RSRP-r19.